-- Johnson S, Hollis C, Hennessy E, Kochhar P, Wolke D & Marlow N. Psychiatric disorders in extremely preterm children.
+- Johnson S, Hollis C, Hennessy E, Kochhar P, Wolke D & Marlow N. Psychiatric Disorders in Extremely Preterm Children: Longitudinal Finding at Age 11 Years in the EPICure Study.
 Journal of the American Academy of Child and Adolescent Psychiatry 2010, 49, 453-463.

 - Johnson S, Hollis C, Hennessy E, Kochhar P, Wolke D & Marlow N. Autism spectrum disorders in extremely preterm children.
 Journal of Pediatrics 2010, 156, 525-531.